Paul King Jewett

-Paul King Jewett (1920–1991) was a Christian theologian, author and prominent advocate of the ordination of women and of believer's baptism.
+Paul King Jewett (October 6, 1919 – September 10, 1991) was an American Christian theologian, author and prominent advocate of the ordination of women and of believer's baptism.
 He taught systematic theology at Fuller Theological Seminary in Pasadena, California.
 He is credited with helping develop Fuller into one of the largest seminaries in the country.

+Early life and education

+Jewett was born on October 6, 1919 in Johnson City, New York, the older of two children.
+His father was a carpenter and his mother was a homemaker.
+His family attended a Regular Baptist church.